tvooo/thesis/Design.md

 \centering
 \includegraphics[keepaspectratio,width=0.75\textwidth,height=0.75\textheight]{img/prototype-1.png}
 \caption{Screenshot of the scripted prototype run in a browser}
-\label{fig:syntaxhighlighting}
+\label{fig:scriptedprototype}
 \end{figure}

 A code syntax highlighter\footnote{Prism, see \url{http://prismjs.com/}} was used to turn the subject source code into styled \ac{html} tags, to make it appear as if it was inside of a real code editor.
 Applying syntax highlighting was also necessary to see if the different highlighting techniques, as sketched out in the previous phase, would interfere with syntax highlighting.

-Furthermore, markers in the form of HTML tags were added to the subject source code, which made it possible to apply different styles\footenote{For example text colours, background colours, of font styles.} to regions of the code.
+Furthermore, markers in the form of HTML tags were added to the subject source code, which made it possible to apply different styles\footnote{For example text colours, background colours, of font styles.} to regions of the code.
 This was later used to realize highlighting of the \glspl{scope-block}.

 Two distinct \ac{ui} elements were added: a sidebar and a bottom bar.
 The content of both depends on the *active scope*, i.e. the scope the cursor is placed in.

 For each of the nested \ac{scope-block} that the cursor is positioned in (beginning from the local scope, going outwards up to the global scope), the sidebar shows a pane.
 Each pane contains the scope’s name along with a list of identifiers defined within that scope.
 In opposition to the working prototype, the scripted prototype does not show phenomena like hoisting and shadowing.
 The panes are ordered ascending by logical distance, i.e. the local scope would be on top, the next surrounding scope beneath it, and so forth; up to the global scope on the bottom.

-The different panes are hardcoded: all panes exist in the markup of the prototype at all times and are pre-filled with the relevant data, but are shown and hidden on demand.
+The different panes are hard-coded: all panes exist in the markup of the prototype at all times and are pre-filled with the relevant data, but are shown and hidden on demand.

 The bottom bar shows a horizontal list of scope names.
 It makes use of the *breadcrumbs* \ac{ui} pattern\footnote{In the Yahoo pattern library: \url{https://developer.yahoo.com/ypatterns/navigation/breadcrumbs.html}}.
 Each listed scope, beginning from the global scope on the very left, up to the local scope on the right, can be highlighted and navigated to by clicking on its label.
 By hovering\footnote{Hovering: Placing the mouse cursor over an element.} over the label, the user can get a preview of the target scope, as it is highlighted in the editor alongside the currently active scope.